-Fig. 89: Own port recycling valve setup
+Fig. 88: Own port recycling valve setup

-Fig. 90: Configuration of a separate recycling valve
+Fig. 89: Configuration of a separate recycling valve

-For an optional solvent recycling an additional recycling valve (KNAUER 6Port MPOS) is required for all fraction collectors beside the Smartline S 3050 and MultiValve fraction collector.
+For an optional solvent recycling, an additional recycling valve (KNAUER 6Port MPOS) is required for all fraction collectors beside the Smartline S 3050 and MultiValve fraction collector.
 Check the option RECYCLING VALVE.
 To configure the recycling valve press at the SOLVENT RECYCLING window and configure the valve.
+Peak recycling is not supported.